patie229/DBMS_04/README.md

 a deliberate denormalization be justified?

 > *Your answer:*
+>
+> No, it is neither redundant nor a violation of 3NF.
+The attribute cust_no in order depends directly on the primary key order_no (semantics: who placed the order?).
+It is not a transitive dependency via plate.
+If cust_no were derived only from plate (through vehicle.cust_no), then it would indeed be redundant.
+However, the domain logic justifies storing it separately: the customer placing the order may differ from the registered owner of the vehicle (e.g., loaned cars, company vehicles).
+A deliberate denormalization could still be justified for performance reasons (to avoid additional joins on large datasets) or for robustness (ensuring order history remains stable even if vehicle data changes).
+In such cases, the redundancy should be clearly documented and controlled through triggers or procedures.

 **Question D – NULL and order status:**
 An order that has just been created may have no work items yet.
 What does the